 Strain the milk through a sieve discarding the thyme sprigs.
 Return the milk to the saucepan and place back on the heat.
 Add the remaining 6 tablespoons butter and salt and return just to a boil.
 Remove the pan from the heat.
 Add the nutmeg and flour all at once, mixing it in quickly with a wooden spoon.
 Return the pan to low heat and keep stirring; the mixture will form a solid mass.
 Continue cooking for about 1 minute to dry and cook the dough a bit.

 Transfer the dough to the bowl of a stand mixer and using the paddle attachment beat on low for about 10 seconds.
 Raise the speed to medium and add the eggs one at a time, beating to incorporate and scrapping down the bowl before adding the next egg.
-After all the eggs are incorporated add 3 tablespoons Parmesan cheese and mix to incorporate.
+After all the eggs are incorporated add 3/4 cup of gruyere and 3 tablespoons Parmesan cheese and mix to incorporate.

 The 5-inches of water in the saucepan or stock-pot is ready when it comes to a simmer.
 If the dumplings boil, they will cook too fast, causing them to expand and eventually deflate.
 They should poach as they will puff-up later when reheated in the oven.